 CreditCards.com's Best Balance Transfer Credit Cards of 2018

 We have listed below our favorite balance transfer cards for 2018.
 Of these cards, the Discover it® card offers the highest estimated savings at $445.51.
-The Discover it®, Citi® Double Cash, and HSBC Gold Mastercard® all offer an intro 0% APR period of 18 months.
+The Discover it® and Citi® Double Cash both offer an intro 0% APR period of 18 months.

 What Our Experts Are Saying